 You can also re-apply the smart object and create a smart object made up of the path and perspective warp and then warp that as well (and repeat if you wish).
 Layer styles etc can also be applied.
 The PDFs can also be warped in the same way (if placed they are smart objects already)

-The arch custom shapes can be used as standard shapes in Elements but they can also be used as cookie cutters as well.
+They can be used as standard CSH in Elements but they can also be used as cookie cutters as well.
 Select the cookie cutter tool and then you will see the various options on the top options bar such as the path as well as feathering and also crop (which will crop the entire document to the size of the vector graphic).
 If the crop is not set to ON then the artwork is just placed in the original location (feathered or not feathered) with the full document and all the image outside of the cookie cutter removed.
 Using the cookie cutter in PSE, you can constrain the proportions as well as rotate and scale and shear.

 Once you have your cookie cutter, you can always add another cookie cutter to cut even more away from the image / artwork.
 You can use the result as a wonderful source for strokes as well as patterns.

 If you want to have the original image as well as cookie cutter then before using the tool, simply duplicate the layer as many times as you wish and use the cookie cutter on those (in different locations if you wish) and you can then also combine those multiple cut layers using blending modes such as difference / darken / overlay to create some truly stunning art.

 There are many videos on my youtube channel giving some ways to use the tool.